trinhvanson1997/aws-note/README.md

 - **DDos protection** -> use WAF or Shield
 - to force update content in cache -> use **Cache Invalidation**
 - to get logs -> use Kinesis Data Streams for real-time or Kinesis Data Firehose for near real-time
+- AWS Lambda@Edge is a general-purpose serverless compute feature that supports a wide range of computing needs and customizations.
+Lambda@Edge is best suited for computationally intensive operations

 # API Gateway